tylerben/data-spring/README.md

-# Data Spring - Beta
+# Data Spring

+> :warning: Data Spring is still very much in an experimental and beta state.
+Features and implementation can and likely will change.

-Data Spring is designed to streamline the process of generating fake datasets.
-Sure a lot of libraries already exist to do this, but I was not able to find a solution that was well tailored to generating large time series datasets.
+Data Spring generates fake datasets geared towards dashboards and data visualizations.
+Sure a lot of libraries already exist for generating fake data, but I was not able to find a solution that was well tailored for these use cases.
 Data Spring is designed with the use case of generating datasets for prototyping data driven dashboards and data visualizations.
+As a result, it is fast and easy to create things like large time series datasets using Data Spring.

-Data Spring is available both as a library for use in other applications as well as a standalone CLI.
+Data Spring is available both as a JavaScript library as well as a standalone CLI.
 Instructions for using both are included below

+## data-spring Library

-## Getting Started with data-spring
+### Getting Started

 Install the package using yarn or npm.